metno/icewatch/README.md

 # General ICEWATCH Information

+This is the Norwegian Meterological Institute fork of the Icewatch system, originally developed at the [Geographic Information Network of Alaska](http://github.com/gina-alaska).

 Icewatch is the rails application to help with data collection for ice observations.
 See the http://icewatch.gina.alaska.edu website for details.